timescale/docs.timescale.com-content/api.md

 | `associated_table_prefix` | Prefix for internal hypertable chunk names.
 Default is "_hyper". |
 | `migrate_data` | Set to `true` to migrate any existing `main_table` data to chunks in the new hypertable.
 A non-empty table will generate an error without this option.
 Note that, for large tables, the migration might take a long time.
 Defaults to false. |

->vvv The use of the `migrate_data` argument to convert a non-empty table can lock the table for a significant amount of time, depending on how much data is in the table.
+>:WARNING: The use of the `migrate_data` argument to convert a non-empty table can lock the table for a significant amount of time, depending on how much data is in the table.
 >